CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricSwitchControlPolicyAllOf.md

 `func (o *FabricSwitchControlPolicyAllOf) UnsetMacAgingSettings()`

 UnsetMacAgingSettings ensures that no value is present for MacAgingSettings, not even an explicit nil
+### GetUdldSettings

+`func (o *FabricSwitchControlPolicyAllOf) GetUdldSettings() FabricUdldGlobalSettings`

+GetUdldSettings returns the UdldSettings field if non-nil, zero value otherwise.

+### GetUdldSettingsOk

+`func (o *FabricSwitchControlPolicyAllOf) GetUdldSettingsOk() (*FabricUdldGlobalSettings, bool)`

+GetUdldSettingsOk returns a tuple with the UdldSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUdldSettings

+`func (o *FabricSwitchControlPolicyAllOf) SetUdldSettings(v FabricUdldGlobalSettings)`

+SetUdldSettings sets UdldSettings field to given value.

+### HasUdldSettings

+`func (o *FabricSwitchControlPolicyAllOf) HasUdldSettings() bool`

+HasUdldSettings returns a boolean if a field has been set.

+### SetUdldSettingsNil

+`func (o *FabricSwitchControlPolicyAllOf) SetUdldSettingsNil(b bool)`

+ SetUdldSettingsNil sets the value for UdldSettings to be an explicit nil

+### UnsetUdldSettings
+`func (o *FabricSwitchControlPolicyAllOf) UnsetUdldSettings()`

+UnsetUdldSettings ensures that no value is present for UdldSettings, not even an explicit nil
 ### GetVlanPortOptimizationEnabled

 `func (o *FabricSwitchControlPolicyAllOf) GetVlanPortOptimizationEnabled() bool`